 Woolly spider monkeys, or muriquis, are found scattered throughout the southeast of Brazil, ranging from Bahia in the north to Sao Palo in the south.
 They make their home in the lonely remnants of their coastal Atlantic forest habitat.
 (Massicot, 2001; Strier, 1992; Moynihan, 1976)

-The preferred habitat of Brachyteles arachnoides is the mature evergreen and deciduous lowlands of the costal Atlantic forests in Brazil.
-B. arachnoides is arboreal and spends most of its time in the canopy.
+The preferred habitat ofis the mature evergreen and deciduous lowlands of the costal Atlantic forests in Brazil. is arboreal and spends most of its time in the canopy.
 However, muriquis are quite resilient despite their endangered status.
 Troops will utilized both primary and secondary growth in pristine as well as disturbed areas.
 Although they are highly arboreal, they will cross open ground when there are gaps within the canopy.
 (Strier, 1992; Massicot, 2001)

 The muriqui is the largest South American primate, with males weighing about 15 kg, and females about 12 kg.
 The head and body length has been reported as 780 mm, and the tail is about the same length.
 When they are seen hanging by their arms, they measure about 1.5 meters tall.